Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 And here is the detail of the texts of the controversy on eBay.

-Me: "Good morning, I am really sad to inform you that the computer does not work I tried to connect it to the power supply and television, but, even if the red light turns on, the image is not shown on the TV.
-I, really, expected a working computer because you had written Tested and Working, but it is not.
-I expect a refund, so try to fix the computer if possible.
-Thank you and best regards, Amedeo."
+I: "Good morning, I am really sad to inform you that the computer does not work I tried to connect it to nutrition and television, but, even if the red light turns on, the image is not shown on the TV.
+I, really, expected a working computer because you had written and working, but it is not.
+I expect a refund, in order to try to adjust the computer, if possible.

 In short, they message quite quietly, no insults.
 It simply tells what is the reality of the facts, which you have also noticed in the video of unboxing and try.